sh1boot/sh1boot.github.io/_posts/2025-11-20-lego-card-shuffler.md

 If every card remembers whether it came from the left pile or the right pile, for every riffle step in a shuffle, then it would come out with six or seven boolean values, which you can combine as bits into a number, which represents its index in the shuffled pile.
-In essense the process gives each card a random 6-bit number and then sorts them by those numbers.
+In essence the process gives each card a random 6-bit number and then sorts them by those numbers.